gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-fundamentals.md

 In the case above you can see our vertex shader is doing nothing but passing on our position data directly.
-Since the position data is already in clipspace there is no work to do. *If you want 3D it's up to you to supply shaders that convert from 3D to clipspace because WebGL is only a rasterization API*.
+Since the position data is already in clip space there is no work to do. *If you want 3D it's up to you to supply shaders that convert from 3D to clip space because WebGL is only a rasterization API*.

 You might be wondering why does the triangle start in the middle and go to toward the top right.